vikejs/vike/CONTRIBUTING.md

 ## System requirements

-> These requirements are only needed for developing the source code of vite-plugin-ssr.
-The npm package `vite-plugin-ssr` can be used with Windows and with any package manager.
+> These requirements are only needed for developing the source code of vike.
+The npm package `vike` can be used with Windows and with any package manager.

 - Node.js `>= v16.0.0`.
 - [pnpm](https://pnpm.io/).